itskqw7/nfeed/README.md

 # NFEED EXPLANATION
-NFeed is an RSS Feed app for android!
-It pulls information from rss feeds and you can also add your own RSS feeds!
+NFeed is an RSS Feed website for android!

 # DEVELOPMENT PLANNING
 This is a PLANNED project!
 There isn't a release date!